arkanrosyid/express-postgresql/README.md

 # expressJs-PostgreSQL

-This is a base backend api using express Js and Postgre SQL with auth system (admin and user).
+This is a base backend api using express Js and Postgre SQL with auth system using JWT (admin and user).